R0drigof/hybrid-orbital-robot-modeling/README.md

 - attitude expressed as quaternions,
 - and actuation forces.

-Similarly, the `simulator_attitude_subsystem.py` script simulates robot trajetories considering the simplified attitude subsystem and saves them in `.txt` fyles with the following format:
+Similarly, the `simulator_attitude_subsystem.py` script simulates robot trajetories considering the simplified attitude subsystem and saves them in `.txt` files with the following format:

 ```sh
 timestamp